-To be eligible for a Wee Breaks grant, carers must meet the following criteria:-
+To be eligible for a Wee Breaks grant, carers must meet the following criteria:

-- ➤ The person YOU care for lives in Midlothian and IS NOT in long-term care, - Financially YOU are unable to fund the break yourself, - Social Services cannot fund the break, i.e.: we are unable to fund services that are provided by Midlothian Council and cannot offer financial assistance when the cared for is in residential care, - ➤ The break will give YOU time off from your caring role as the main carer for a family member, friend or neighbour, - YOU have been referred to VOCAL from a practitioner and discussed how a break from your caring role will benefit YOU.
+- The person you care for must live in Midlothian and not reside in long-term care - You are unable to fund the break yourself - Social Services cannot fund the break as statutory right - ➤ The break will give you time off from your caring role - Your application can be supported by a professional and you have discussed how a break will benefit you.

-All applications are submitted to a panel who meet on the last Wednesday of the month, excluding December.
-For more information and to download a form visit: weebreaks.com/the-wee-breaks-fund/ www.vocal.org.uk/
+All applications are submitted to a panel who meet on the last Wednesday of each month, excluding December.
+For more information and to apply:

+weebreaks.com/the-wee-breaks-fund/

-VOCAL Midlothian Carers Centre, 30/1 Hardengreen Estate, Dalkeith EH22 3NX.
+VOCAL Midlothian Carers Centre, 30/1 Hardengreen Estate, Dalhousie Rd, Dalkeith EH22 3NX.